daniache/To-Do-App/README.md

 - ➕ Add new tasks using an input field and action button
 - ✅ Mark tasks as complete or incomplete
-- 📝 Edit task names inline (coming soon!)
+- 📝 Edit task names inline
 - ❌ Delete tasks from the list
 - 📭 Display a message when no tasks exist